top of page

 Distinguished Fellow on Political Economy

-Shardul Krishnakumar is a current senior at John P. Stevens High School in Edison, New Jersey with a strong passion for public service, social justice, youth advocacy, and policy making.
+Shardul Krishnakumar is a current student at Georgetown University with a strong passion for public service, social justice, youth advocacy, and policy making.
 He hopes to study political science and economics, and pursue a career either in policymaking or public interest law.
-He is involved in a variety of clubs and activities in his hometown, from being president of the school's debate club to serving as the current Membership Director of the New Jersey High School Democrats.
+He is involved in a variety of clubs and activities in his hometown, from being president of the school's debate club to serving as the former Membership Director of the New Jersey High School Democrats.

 1701627413790_edited.jpg